Susanna Dickinson: Early life

-In Tennessee's Williamson County, Susanna was born in 1813, yet she never learned to read or write.
-She married Almaron Dickinson on May 24, 1829, when she was only 15 years old.
-After acquiring land along the San Marcos River, they became DeWitt Colonists two years later.
-They then constructed a blacksmith shop there and made investments in fellow colonist George Kimbell's Gonzales hat business.
+Susanna was born c.
+1814 in Williamson County, Tennessee, and apparently never learned to read or write.
+She married Almaron Dickinson on May 24, 1829, when she was 15 years old.
+After acquiring land along the San Marcos River, the couple became DeWitt Colonists two years later.
+The Dickinsons then constructed a blacksmith shop there and made investments in fellow colonist George Kimbell's Gonzales hat business.

 Texas Revolution

 As the Mexican government increasingly abandoned its federalist structure in favor of a more centralized government, Almaron Dickinson became one of the early proponents of war.
 He would later join with other volunteers during the Battle of Gonzales, becoming one of the "Old Gonzales 18" in the battle which launched the Texas Revolution on October 2, 1835.
 By the end of the year, the Texian army had driven all Mexican soldiers from the territory.
 Soon after, Susanna joined Almaron at the former Alamo Mission in San Antonio de Bexar (now San Antonio, Texas) shortly after his assignment to the garrison there.
 The Dickinson family lived outside the Alamo, boarding with the Ruiz family.

 In early 1836, Mexican President Antonio Lopez de Santa Anna led troops into Texas, which arrived in San Antonio on February 23 and immediately besieged the Alamo.
 It did not even have food stocked inside the mission to withstand the siege.
 The men thus quickly herded cattle into it and scrounged for food in the recently abandoned houses outside.
 Susanna and Angelina were among the families of garrison members who were brought inside for safety.

 For the next twelve days, the Alamo lay under siege.
 Santa Anna planned an early morning assault for March 6.
 At 8:10 pm on March 5 the Mexican artillery ceased their bombardment.
 As Santa Anna had planned, the exhausted Texans soon fell into the first uninterrupted sleep many had had since the siege began.
 At 5:30 am Santa Anna gave the order to advance.
 As the Mexican soldiers began to yell and their buglers sounded, the Texan defenders awakened and rushed to their posts.
 Susanna, Angelina, and most other noncombatants gathered in the chapel sacristy for safety.
 She later mentioned that Davy Crockett stopped briefly to pray before taking his assigned position.